Vadim Makarov

 • November 2023.
 I now have a second lab at Vigo Quantum Communication Center in Spain and am jointly appointed there.
 My lab in Moscow still runs as well.

 • September 2023.
 I got appointed to an election committee of a nearby Vlasikha town in Russia that has some twenty thousand voters in nine precincts.
 The rest of the town’s election officials are basically there to rig every election in government’s favor.
 They tried to kick me out of the town and not let me check the process, and mostly succeeded at that.
 Only two of the nine precincts reported an honest vote count in the regional governor elections.
-I filed a minority report.
+I filed a dissenting opinion.

 • January 2023.
 Family with my mother-in-law and our new ginger cat Cleopatra, still in Moscow: